ciemekk92/ciemekk92/README.md

 <hr/>

 #### Completed projects
-<strong>Listify</strong> - Web application that allows user to create and manage multiple to-do lists online.
+<strong>Listify - DURING REWORK</strong> - Web application that allows user to create and manage multiple to-do lists online.
 Each list is stored in database and can be accessed from any device.

 <div>
 <a href="https://github.com/ciemekk92/listify">Repo</a> | <a href="https://listify-react.firebaseapp.com/">Demo</a>